UniqueNetwork/mass-nfts-doc/README.md

 ### Step 2: Create a collection

 We have set the collection metadata in the previous steps.
-Double-check that the name, description, tokenPrefix, and attributes fields are filled in `config.js`.
+Double-check that the name, description, symbol, and attributes fields are filled in `config.js`.
 Afterward, execute the script.

 ```sh
 node 2-create-collection.js